michaelplazek/mocha-grommet-chart/README.md

 # Mocha Grommet Chart

-This is a dynamic chart that plots the last 50 test results, which are stored in local storage
+This is a dynamic chart that plots the last 50 test results by percentage of failed/slow tests out of total tests.
+Data is stored in local storage at the end of every run and retrieved at the start of each run.

 ## Screenshot